ISO 9 CleanRoom Classification

 Air Quality Standards

 The ISO 9 cleanroom must meet specific air quality standards with respect to particle counts, allowing for up to 35,200,000 particles per cubic meter for particles larger than 0.5 micrometers.
-This standard is essential for industries that do not require sterile conditions but still need to minimize contamination.

 Design Specifications